handyc/ifnot/README.md

 can substitute for NAND, therefore acting as a universal operator (crazy daydream)(formal proof forthcoming)

+# history

+After learning that the NAND operator can be used as a logical substitute for all other operators, I decided to create a language around this idea [nandle](https://github.com/handyc/nandle) The project did not get very far, mainly because there did not seem to be much application for it.
+While chewing on the other 15 logical operators, I had the idea that if NAND and NOR were well recognized as universal operators, then the other operators must be known not to be universal.
+I further reasoned that the addition of one additional operator in combination with the if operator could be sufficient to act as a logical substitute for NAND.

+# but why?

+While an entire language made from only combinations of if and not may seem to have limited utility, it allows for certain fruitful explorations in language and logic that would be difficult to achieve otherwise.

+Examples:
+let A = "It is raining."
+let B = "I take my umbrella."

+If A -> B
+"If it is raining, then I take my umbrella."

+...

 # idea for combining into one function
 thanks to [loudercake](https://github.com/loudercake) for this idea